-Workaround (1) If DCO is not sourcing ACLK or SMCLK in the application, use LPM1 instead of LPM0
+(1) If DCO is not sourcing ACLK or SMCLK in the application, use LPM1 instead of LPM0 to make sure FLL is disabled when interrupt service routine is serviced.

 (2) When exiting active from ISRs, insert a delay of at least 3 x reference clock periods.
 To save on power budget, the 3 x reference clock periods could also be spent in LPM0 with TimerA or TimerB using ACLK/SMCLK sourced from DCO.
-This way, the FLL and DCO
+This way, the FLL and DCO are still active in LPM0.

-Digital Bypass mode prevents entry into LPM4
+Function Digital Bypass mode prevents entry into LPM4

-When entering LPM4, if an external digital input applied to XT1 in HF mode or XT2 is not turned off, the PMM does not switch to low-current mode causing higher than expected power consumption.
+Description When entering LPM4, if an external digital input applied to XT1 in HF mode or XT2 is not turned off, the PMM does not switch to low-current mode causing higher than expected power consumption.

-Before entering LPM4:
+Workaround Before entering LPM4: